elatov/elatov.github.io/_posts/2013-06-15-enabling-ldaps-on-windows-2008-active-directory-server.md

   - MozLDAP
   - OpenLDAP
 ---
 I installed Active Directory by selecting the "Active Directory Domain Services" Role from the Server Manager Dialogue.
-Step by step instructions can be seen in <a href="http://virtuallyhyper.com/2013/04/deploying-a-test-windows-environment-in-a-kvm-infrastucture/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/04/deploying-a-test-windows-environment-in-a-kvm-infrastucture/']);">Deploying a Test Windows Environment in a KVM Infrastucture</a>.
+Step by step instructions can be seen in [Deploying a Test Windows Environment in a KVM Infrastucture](http://virtuallyhyper.com/2013/04/deploying-a-test-windows-environment-in-a-kvm-infrastucture/).

 ## Running an *ldapsearch* against a Windows AD Server